Book Now

 Homeowners in Lehi, Herriman, and Eagle Mountain tell us the same story: “The floors looked great for six months, then winter hit.”
 By then, it’s too late for an easy fix.

 How to avoid it: Choose materials rated for low-humidity environments.
-Engineered hardwood and SPC-core LVP are the safest bets for Utah.
+Engineered hardwood and waterproof laminate are the safest bets for Utah.
 If you go with any wood product, invest in a humidifier to keep your home between 35-45% relative humidity through winter.

 For a deep dive on what works here, read our best flooring for Utah’s dry climate guide.